EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/rule.md

 	espressoadmin rule delete [--ident <ident> | --rule_name <name>]

 The `delete` command deletes the specified rule.
 You can specify the rule either by its ident or its name.

+Visit our documentation page for more [details.](http://docs.espressologic.com/docs/logic-designer/business-logic)